V4Fire/Client/src/friends/async-render/README.md

 ## How to include this module to your component

-By default, any components that inherited from [[iBlock]] have the `asyncRender` property.
+By default, any component that inherited from [[iBlock]] has the `asyncRender` property.
-But to use module methods, you should attach them explicitly to enable tree-shake code optimizations.
+But to use module methods, attach them explicitly to enable tree-shake code optimizations.
-Just place a necessary import declaration within your component file.
+Just place the necessary import declaration within your component file.

 ```typescript
 import iBlock, { component } from 'super/i-block/i-block';